13. Graphics#

 defines the abscissae, and the second column determines the ordinates.

-This function allows each point to be plotted differently if this
+This function permits us to plot each point differently if this

 is what we desire.
 Thus, it is ideal for drawing scatter plots,